Portfolio-Projects42/front-end-projects/guides/dev-server/proxy-to-other-servers/proxy-to-other-servers.md

 ## Create an example server

-To start, let's create a simple local API for our project.
+To start, let's create a simple local API for my project.
 Create `api-server.mjs` in your project with this content:

 ```js
 import http from 'http';